About PK-12 Council

 - Advocate and market PK-12 activities and expertise in the College of Agriculture across campus and throughout Indiana.

 - Provide a forum to coordinate and leverage PK-12 activities across the college.

 - Identify new opportunities for innovations and connections to new PK-12 audiences.

-- Serve as a centralized location for College PK-12 activities that others in the College can link to when educational activities/engagement are part of grant proposals and other collaborative and interdisciplinary efforts.
+- Serve as a centralized location for collegiate PK-12 activities that others in the college can link to when educational activities/engagement are part of grant proposals and other collaborative and interdisciplinary efforts.